bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 popular Ruby lint/formatter tool](https://docs.rubocop.org).
 Yeah,
 lint tools and formatters are very important and they make our lives easier, but we should never forget we're writing code for humans to read and (only occasionally) for machines to execute.
-It's be really said if we lost sight of that just to pursue the ultimate degree of consistency.
+It'd be really sad if we lost sight of that just to pursue the ultimate degree of consistency.

 And there's also the meta topic of the code we write being some artistic expression of our inner self, but we should